Logan Sapphire: History

 The sapphire was mined from Sri Lanka.
 It is a "Ceylon sapphire", a term derived from the former name of Sri Lanka, and likely originates from Ratnapura, known as the "City of Gems".
-A New York jeweler who possessed the sapphire claimed that its first owner was a Sri Lankan native who was beheaded for withholding his discovery from his leader, but this story is likely fabricated.
+A New York jeweler who possessed the sapphire claimed that its first owner was a Sri Lankan native who was beheaded for withholding his discovery from his leader.
+However, this story is likely fabricated.
 One of the sapphire's early owners was Sir Victor Sassoon, 3rd Baronet of Bombay, a member of the wealthy Sassoon family.
 According to the Smithsonian Institution, the Sassoons may have acquired the sapphire from an Indian maharaja.
 It was exhibited at the 1939 New York World's Fair.
 Sassoon planned to auction the sapphire in 1941 to raise money for the British war effort during World War II, but the auction did not take place.

 In the early 1950s, the American diplomat M. Robert Guggenheim purchased the sapphire from Sassoon.
 He gave it to his wife, Rebecca Pollard Guggenheim, as a Christmas and anniversary present in 1952.
 In Ladies' Home Journal, she recalled her reaction upon seeing it: "I was simply overcome. [...]
 It's simply not a stone you could wear casually.
 All I could think was, I'll never be able to wear it.
 And of course, I loved it."
 She often wore it on a clip at formal events, but the sapphire was so heavy that she had to wear it with a shoulder strap.
 In December 1960, a year after Robert's death, Rebecca deeded four-sevenths of it to the Smithsonian Institution, and the remaining portion the following year.
 This transaction was only in deed; the sapphire was not physically divided, and it was not publicly exhibited until almost a decade later.
 She wanted it to be reserved to be worn only by the First Lady of the United States "at such state and other occasions as may be appropriate", though it has never been used for this purpose.

 Rebecca Guggenheim changed her surname to Logan in 1962 after marrying John A. Logan, a management consultant, and the sapphire became known as the "Logan Sapphire".
 It was the first of several gifts from wealthy donors that came after the Smithsonian's acquisition of the Hope Diamond in 1958; another was the Napoleon Diamond Necklace.
 The Logan Sapphire was physically transferred to the Smithsonian in April 1971.
 According to Paul Desautels, the museum's curator at the time, Logan finally parted ways with the sapphire because it reminded her of her late husband's extramarital affairs.

 Since 1971, the Logan Sapphire has been on display in the National Gem Collection of the National Museum of Natural History in Washington, D.C. (catalog number NMNH G3703-00).
 It is the largest and heaviest mounted gem in the collection.